DIY Lady Lock Forms For Under $4

 Here’s where things may be different for you.
 I would NOT change what I did EVER, but, everyone is different.

-If you don’t have a saw, or if you want to just bake in bulk, don’t cut them.
+If you don’t have a saw, or if you want to just bake in bulk, don’t cut the dowel rod.
+You can literally just space between and wrap many on one rod.

 The small forms for lady locks we cut to 3″ each.